ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 given string contains a substring that matches a given regular expression, which is in {{-iregexp}} form.

-The result is `Nothing` if the first argument is not a string or the second argument is not a string conforming to {{-iregexp}}.

 ~~~ JSONPath
 $[?search(@.author, "[BR]ob")]
 ~~~